Best daily deals

 Price: Free

 OpenTTD is an open-source version of Transport Tycoon.
 It has a lot of the same features as well.
 Players build complex systems of transport from railways to bus routes.
-The goal is to transport everything that needs transported.
-You can play the single player against the computer as well as online against real players.
+The goal is to transport everything that needs to be transported.
+You can play single-player against the computer and online against real players.
 It’s a nice simulator and one of the only free tycoon-style games on Google Play.
-You may need to hit up YouTube for tutorials, but otherwise, this is a solid play.
+You may need to use YouTube for tutorials; otherwise, this is a solid play.
 It’s also way longer than most free Android games with no in-app purchases.

 Pathos